theomails/quiz/README.md

  9. Run through several rounds of the game for some exciting picture quiz fun!
  10. At the end of the game, the scores are visible for everyon to see.
  11. May the best team win!!

+#### Building and Running the project

+ 1. Click on `Maven Update Project` to ensure that project `pom.xml` settings are in sync with your IDE settings.
+ 2. Run `Maven Install` to build the jar files in `/target` folder and them install the jars into the local maven repo.
+ 3. Copy the `quiz-<version>-jar-with-dependencies.jar' file from the `/target` folder to a QUIZ folder.
+Rename this file as `quiz.jar` for convenience.
+ 4. Drop all the categorized pictures as folders right next to `quiz.jar`.
+ 5. Double click on `quiz.jar` to start the app.